 This webpage provides information and guidance for Queen Mary University of London staff, students and visitors.
-It is updated regularly.
+It’s updated regularly.

-The UK Government has announced that everyone must stay at home and only go outside for food, health reasons or work – if they are unable to do so from home.
-Queen Mary remains open, however there is now no face-to-face teaching until further notice.
+While the UK Government has eased lockdown restrictions in some ways, people are still being told to stay at home as much as possible, work from home if they can, and limit contact with people outside their households.
+Queen Mary remains open, but there is no face-to-face teaching until further notice.
 All education is being carried out online and all but essential on-campus services are being delivered remotely.
-Therefore, many of our campus buildings are now closed.
+Therefore, many of our campus buildings are currently closed.

 We ask that all students and staff support their friends and colleagues at this difficult time.
 Harassment and discrimination of any kind has no place on our campuses.
 If you are victim of, or witness, any form of physical or verbal attack, report it immediately.

 You can find the latest information and guidance on coronavirus from Public Health England at NHS.UK/coronavirus.

 Further advice and guidance from the government can be found at gov.uk/coronavirus.

 If you have a clear medical concern about yourself or someone else, call NHS 111 or use the NHS 111 online service.

 We’ve produced guidance on travelling and claiming travel insurance for trips cancelled due to coronavirus.